taniki/now/pages/candidature fellowship.md

 - candidature finale
 	- contribution
 		- {{renderer :wordcountchar_}}
 			- I am willing to investigate on social scoring in french social security institutions.
 I want to focus on errors of algoritms both as results and as inputs.
-My main intuition is that the right to errors is not compatible with surveillance and complex feature design.
+My main intuition is that the right to errors is not compatible with surveillance and machine learning.
 		- > I am willing to investigate on causes and consequences of errors within automated decision process in Caisse Nationale des Assurances Familliales, the French public administration whose task is to .
 		  First there is the relation between the labelling of usability and digital litteracy issues as "errors" or "mistakes" and marginalized and discriminated subpopulations.
 There is a right to mistake, "droit à l'erreur", in the French legislation but its implementation are far from being generous or even effecient.
 The intention of this law is to restore trust and confidence between citizens and public institutions, mainly financial and social ones.
 		  Second there is the wide range of errors in automated decisions that can be caused by software issues, dirty datasets or misinterpretation of user inputs.
 How are these errors are handled and by whom?
 Who is penalized or suffers from financial pressure by those errors?